hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 service docker start
 ```
 <br>
-In case you would like to conect to the docker machine you need to do two things.
+In case you would like to connect to the docker machine you need to do two things.
 First determinate the container ID then connect to the container.
 <br>
 ```
 docker ps